Level: Improvers - Intermediate

 This journey of movement from the Mooladhara to Sahasrar is from one dimension to another.
 It may happen in many different ways, and various yogic practices can effect this movement.

-Where are the Main Chakras Located?
+Where are the Chakras located?

 Blocked energy in our seven chakras can often lead to illness, so it's important to understand what each chakra represents and what we can do to keep this energy flowing freely.
 Here's our quick summary: